fathym-deno/eac-runtime/docs/getting-started/Configure.md

 ### Used Together

 Both configuration techniques can be used [together](./).
 Provide a default configuration that all deployments use via the local config and override it with the configuration for individual Fathym EaCs.
-This can be used to provide a reusable runtime instance that can still be customized by solution.
+This can be used to provide a reusable runtime instance that can still be customized per solution.

 ## Recreating the Fathym Demo